TomSpencerLondon/ParkingLotApplication/README.md

 		</dependency>
 ```

-The bean for the custom open API docs can then be added to the Spring context as a bean:
+The custom open API docs can then be added to the Spring context as a bean:
 ```java
 	@Bean
 	public OpenAPI customOpenAPI(@Value("${springdoc.version}") String appVersion) {